mzuenni/icpc-header/doc/validate.md

 > Note: defaultCase is lowerCase.

 ## class ConstraintsLogger
-An instance of this class is provided for input validators as `constraint` after calling `init(argc, argv).
+An instance of this class is provided for input and output validators as `constraint` after calling `init(argc, argv).
 #### Methods
 **`Constraint& operator[](const std::string& name)`**
 Returns a `constraint` which can be given to an input stream to automatically log informations about the parsed input.